bittorf/kalua/README.md

 	# now copy your own 'apply_profile.code.definitions' to . or the provided one will be used

-	make menuconfig				# select you architecture + model and exit make package/symlinks
+	make menuconfig				# select your "Target System" / "Target Profile" and exit make package/symlinks

 	# now configure your image, see next